 Maryclare Foá (aka R & F Mo / M.M.
 Kizi / MK Palomar) graduated from RCA in 1984 and was awarded the RCA drawing prize.
 Her practice (sometimes across disciplines) explores narratives that connect the seen the sensed and the dreamed.
-A member of the performance drawing collective: Foá, Grisewood, Hosea, McCall, she is co authoring Performance Drawing (Bloomsbury publication Sept 2020).
+A member of the performance drawing collective: Foá, Grisewood, Hosea, McCall, she co authored Performance Drawing (Bloomsbury Sept 2020).
 Foá teaches drawing at The University of the Arts (CSM, Camb and LCC), and completed her PhD Sounding Out: Drawing in response to the outside environment at Camb 2011.
 Foa’s work was exhibited in A History of Drawing Camberwell Space (2018), is included in the V&A archive collection, and can be seen in Drawing Now: Between the Lines of Contemporary Art ( I.B.
 Tauris 2007) and Hyperdrawing (I.B.
 Tauris 2012).

 Turps Banana Correspondence Course 2019-2020.